 Revised Operations are available and updates will be posted as needed

-There are seven different types of coronaviruses.
+There are multiple different types of coronaviruses.
 At present, the Centers for Disease Control and Prevention believes there is no evidence that animals play a significant role in spreading the virus that causes COVID-19.
 Please see COVID-19 and Animals for more information.

 The MSU Veterinary Diagnostic Laboratory provides services essential to sustain or protect life and will continue to operate.

 Information about lab operations is available and updates will be posted as needed.